aluckhur/xcption/README.md

 XCPtion can be installed directly on internet connected Ubunto 16.04 or 18.04 versions by pulling the reposoity files using the command:

+*ALL instances should be pulled to the same path on all of the servers !!!*

 `git pull https://gitlab.com/haim.marko/xcption.git`

 Deployment on the 1st host in the cluster should be done using the command: